andimarek/writings_review/mobx_redux_confusion/README.md

 MobX is less opinionated, but by using useStrict you can enforce clearer constraints like in Redux.
 That's why I wouldn't say one cannot use MobX in scaling applications.
 There is a clear way of doing things in Redux, but not in MobX.
 The documentation in MobX even says: "[MobX] does not tell you how to structure your code, where to store state or how to process events."
 The development team would have to establish a state management architecture in the first place.

 State management can be learned.
 When we recap the recommendations, a newcomer in React would first learn to use setState properly.
 After a while the newcomer would realize the problems of using only setState to maintain state in a React application.
-When looking for a solution, the newcomer stumbles upon state management libraries like MobX or Redux.
+When looking for a solution, the newcomer (dreimal newcomer hintereiander) stumbles upon state management libraries like MobX or Redux.
 But which one to choose?
 Since MobX is less opinionated, has less boilerplate and can be used similar to setState I would recommend in smaller projects to give MobX a shot.
 Once the application grows in size and contributors, one should consider to enforce more restrictions in MobX or give Redux a shot.
-I enjoyed to use both libraries.
+I enjoyed using both libraries.
 Even if you don't use one of them after all, it makes sense to have seen an alternative way of doing state management.
 Both libraries deal in a different way with state management.

 ## How to refactor?